 We discuss the challenges and opportunities of transnational political action, and examine how young people imagine a future in which humanity’s impact on the planet will be less destructive.

 William Finnegan has been commissioned as a freelance Research Associate to support this work.
-He will prepare a briefing document before our virtual conference series to summarise existing research and ideas and identify scope for further enquiry.
+He has prepared a briefing document ahead of our virtual conference series to summarise existing research and ideas and identify scope for further enquiry.

-William will also be producing our Cumberland Lodge Report on Climate Futures: Youth Perspectives, presenting key ideas from the conference discussions and a series of practical recommendations for policymakers, influencers and practitioners.
+William will also be producing our summary report, Climate Futures: Youth Perspectives, to present key ideas from the conference discussions and a series of practical recommendations for policymakers, influencers and practitioners.